ucldc/ucldc-docs/docs/dams/clipboard.md

 11. Now click on the second Golden Bear object in the Worklist.
 The breadcrumbs should read: Asset Library > Your Campus > Your Sample Folder > Your Bear Collection > Golden Bear.
 12. Add the alternative title "UC Berkeley".
 Scroll down and press the 'Save' button.

-<div class="note"><p>You can also move and paste the contents of the Worklist into the current folder by clicking the 'Move in current folder' and 'Paste in current folder' links in the Worklist.</p></div>
+<div class="note"><p>The Worklist also has move and paste functionality.
+Click the 'Move in current folder' or 'Paste in current folder' links to move or paste the contents of the Worklist into the current folder.</p></div>